TitlesAssistant Professor of Orchestral Studies and Contemporary Music

 Vimbayi Kaziboni joined the Conservatory in 2018 and is an assistant professor of orchestral studies and contemporary music.

-Born in Zimbabwe, Kaziboni has served as assistant conductor of two of the foremost orchestras of contemporary music, Ensemble InterContemporain (Paris, France) and Ensemble Modern (Frankfurt, Germany), ensembles he now regularly conducts as guest conductor.
-Additionally, Kaziboni has been conductor of the International Ensemble Modern Academy (Frankfurt, Germany), artistic director of The What's Next?
-Ensemble (Los Angeles, California), artistic director of the New Philharmonic Omaha (Omaha, Nebraska), and assistant professor of music and director of orchestral activities at Gettysburg College (Gettysburg, Pennsylvania).
+Born in Zimbabwe, Kaziboni has served as assistant conductor of two of the foremost orchestras of contemporary music, Ensemble InterContemporain (France) and Ensemble Modern (Germany), ensembles he now regularly conducts as guest conductor.
+Additionally, Kaziboni has been conductor of the International Ensemble Modern Academy (Germany), artistic director of the What's Next?
+Ensemble (Los Angeles) and the New Philharmonic (Omaha), and assistant professor of music and director of orchestral activities at Gettysburg College (Pennsylvania).

-Among the foremost interpreters of modern and contemporary music of his generation, Kaziboni has worked directly with many of today’s leading composers, including Helmut Lachenmann, Steve Reich, George Benjamin, Heiner Goebbels, Morten Lauridsen, John Adams, Rebecca Saunders, Matthias Pintscher, Nicolaus A. Huber, and Jacob TV, among many others.
-As a Fulbright Fellow (2013–2014), he conducted the Omnibus Ensemble and the National Youth Orchestra of Uzbekistan in addition to being a visiting lecturer at the State Conservatory of Uzbekistan.
+Among the foremost interpreters of modern and contemporary music of his generation, Kaziboni has worked directly with many of today’s leading composers, including Helmut Lachenmann, Steve Reich, George Benjamin, Heiner Goebbels, Augusta Read Thomas, John Adams, George Lewis, Liza Lim, Morten Lauridsen, Dai Fujikura, Rebecca Saunders, Matthias Pintscher, Olga Neuwirth, Bruno Mantovani, Nicolaus A. Huber, and Jacob TV, among many others.
+In addition to Ensemble Modern and Ensemble Intercontemporain, recent collaborators have included the Junge Deutsche Philharmonie (Germany), International Contemporary Ensemble (New York), Ensemble Contrechamps (Geneva), the Omaha Symphony, Hamburg Camerata, the Omnibus Ensemble (Tashkent) and the Martha Graham Dance Company (New York).

-He holds degrees from the University of Southern California (USC) in Los Angeles and the Frankfurt University of Music and Performing Arts (HfMDK) in Germany.
+A former Fulbright Fellow (2013–2014), Kaziboni holds degrees from the University of Southern California and the Frankfurt University of Music and Performing Arts .
+In 2019, he was named Boston Conservatory at Berklee’s Teacher of the Year.